Tea & Slippers

 Tips for Managing Costs

-2. Negotiate — many communities will match a competitor's rate.
+2. Negotiate — many communities will match a competitor's rate or waive the community fee for move-ins within a certain timeframe.

-4. Use our cost calculator to compare current household expenses against senior living costs.
+4. Use our cost calculator — compare your current household expenses against the all-in cost of senior living to see the true gap.

 Ready to take the next step?